The largest database of trusted experimental protocols

 Manufactured by Agilent Technologies

-Sourced in Denmark, United States, China, Germany
+Sourced in Denmark, United States, Germany, China

 The EnVision detection kit is a laboratory instrument designed to detect and quantify a variety of analytes in samples.
 It provides a sensitive and reliable platform for various assays, including fluorescence, luminescence, and absorbance measurements.